The next Tusker Lite Rwenzori Marathon will take place on August 22, 2026 in Kasese.

 In 2024, the marathon earned international certification from World Athletics, becoming the first in Uganda to do so.
 That means runners can use it to qualify for global events like Comrades, Two Oceans, and the World Marathon Majors.
 For our homegrown athletes, this has been a breakthrough — giving them a world-class platform to compete, qualify, and be seen.

-But ultimately, this is about more than medals or milestones.
 The Tusker Lite Rwenzori Marathon was created as a social enterprise, built to promote healthy living, support Ugandan talent, boost tourism, and raise climate awareness — especially as the glaciers of the Rwenzori Mountains melt and Kasese becomes one of the regions most at risk from climate change.

 This is what happens when a town no one expected becomes a place no one wants to miss.